In the Beginning there was Freeform, or “One time, at a party in Ann Arbor…”

 On March 13, 2008, sometime between twelve and two pm, Fela Kuti’s tune Let’s Start began to play on 88.3 WCBN | FM | Ann Arbor.
 Unbeknownst to everyone, It’s Hot in Here was born.Placing the wealth of knowledge at the University of Michigan’s School of Natural Resources and Environment (SNRE) in conversation with Ann Arbor and the World, It’s Hot in Here ushered in “a new era in environmentally themed, musically diverse college talk radio.”

-Over one-hundred live shows later, a seed that started off as a joke at a party has grown – and is still growing – into a family of friends, colleagues, experts and artists.
+Over two hundred live shows later, a seed that started off as a joke at a party has grown – and is still growing – into a family of friends, colleagues, experts and artists.
 Remember an episode from long ago?
 Check out archives.
 Have a story to tell?
 Join us.

 Rebecca Hardin: Faculty Producer, Co-Host (est. 2008)

-Rebecca Hardin, Associate Professor in the School of Natural Resources and Environment, has been a regular “pinch hitter” for IHIH, especially while Jennifer Johnson was out there in Uganda, plying the waters of Lake Victoria.
+Rebecca Hardin, Associate Professor in the School of Natural Resources and Environment, has been a regular “pinch hitter” in the studio.
 Rebecca has loved learning about the broadcast process, contributing to one of the hippest, coolest, MOST independent radio communities on the planet.
-She loves to draw attention to the cutting edge environmental work being done on campus through convening conversations under the oh so maize and blue first floor of the student activities building.
+She loves convening conversations under the oh so maize and blue first floor of the student activities building.
 We don’t know what we’d do without her.
-Some of her favorite hours spent on mike include:
+Some of her favorite hours from the archive include:

 - house-greening with Mat Grokoff and Joe Trumpey (two totally different and dynamite models for rethinking residential environmentalism, a good excuse to play “brick house” on air)